smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/Part 1 Create Normalization Base Table.md

 `DECLARE @vRun INTEGER = 3;`

 :exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I frequently describe database normalization as an instructive demonstration of common mistakes, as the examples often highlight glaring oversights, such as the absence of an `Identity` column.
-This particular instance illustrates how the introduction of an `ID` column alters the possible keys candidate keys and the functional dependencies surronding them.
+This particular instance illustrates how the introduction of an `ID` column alters the possible candidate keys and the functional dependencies surrounding them.

 | ID | Tournament | Year | Winner |        DOB        |